 Homegirl London pays homage to Stuart Gardiner Design.
-The brand creating interesting home ware products – tea towels, aprons, mugs and oven mitts – many with an educational twist.
-His series of ‘Guides’ is printed on tea towels and other objects; these include ‘Guides’ to seasonal fruit and veg / fish and flowers and wine pairings with food.
-His Bee Friendly Tea towel is collaboration with Friends of the Earth which helps encourage bees to your garden and a 75p donation is made to the charity with every sale.
+The brand creating interesting homeware products – tea towels, aprons, mugs and oven mitts – many with an educational twist.
+His series of ‘Guides’ is printed on tea towels and other objects; these include ‘Guides’ to seasonal fruit and veg/fish and flowers and wine pairings with food.
+His Bee Friendly Tea towel is a collaboration with Friends of the Earth which helps encourage bees to your garden and a 75p donation is made to the charity with every sale.
 He certainly makes drying the dishes interesting rather than dull.
 Stuart’s inspiration stemmed from his studies at Falmouth College of Arts where he graduated with a Graphic Information Design degree.
 From here he went on to become a designer and art director in the music industry and 10 years later decided to take the plunge and open up his own studio.
 I caught up with Stuart to ask him a few questions …

 Q: What made you decide to set up your own business?

 A: I was working for a design agency which served music industry clients only, so I was mainly creating album artwork.
-On paper this was my dream job, but it was during the time when the mainstream music industry was beginning to go through major changes due to downloads overtaking physical sales.
-Design budgets were being slashed and I just wasn’t really enjoying working within that field nor for the company – I’d pigeon holed myself as a album cover designer which was a dying niche – so my only option was to leave and try and do my own thing.
+On paper, this was my dream job, but it was during the time when the mainstream music industry was beginning to go through major changes due to downloads overtaking physical sales.
+Design budgets were being slashed and I just wasn’t really enjoying working within that field nor for the company – I’d pigeonholed myself as an album cover designer which was a dying niche – so my only option was to leave and try and do my own thing.
 I’ve always been a very independent person, so becoming the master of my own destiny was a very liberating experience.

 Q: Tell me more about your inspiration behind the ‘Guides’ series and why they have been successful.

 A: I wanted to move away from being a client-serving designer and had always wanted to have a go at creating products; I just wasn’t quite sure what physical format they might be.
-I’d had an idea to do some kind of infographic on seasonal eating, as this was a few years ago when people were becoming much more aware about food and seasonality, so thought a seasonal guide to fruit and vegetables in some form might be a viable design idea.
-I was going to do it as a print, but then thought a tea towel would be the perfect vehicle for the guide.
+I’d had an idea to do some kind of infographic on seasonal eating, as this was a few years ago when people were becoming much more aware of food and seasonality, so thought a seasonal guide to fruit and vegetables in some form might be a viable design idea.
+I was going to do it as a print but then thought a tea towel would be the perfect vehicle for the guide.
 It sold well, so I expanded the range and continue to design food-related pieces.
 Everybody loves food!

 Q: Besides the ‘Guides’ series, what other designs have you created?

 A: I’ve done a few non-educational products, the ‘Love Hate & Love Cake’ tattooed oven mitts and typographic tea towel of tongue twisters for example.
 They are more humorous designs which were created on a bit of a whim but they have proved to be really popular.
-I’m planning on sticking with the food related designs for now, but there’ll always be room for the odd quirky product.
+I’m planning on sticking with the food-related designs for now, but there’ll always be room for the odd quirky product.

 Q: Why do tea towels feature heavily in your collection?